 A maximum of 3 credits is awarded for courses in this area as part of the 15 credits allowed for vocational/technical courses (see below).

 Official military transcripts (Joint Services Transcripts) must be submitted to the Office of Admissions for evaluation.
 Coursework recommended for academic college credit at the lower or upper division level by the American Council on Education (ACE) will be considered for transfer provided that the coursework is applicable to the student’s degree program at the University of Washington.
 Military coursework is not included in the transfer GPA, and transfer credit will not be awarded until after the student has enrolled at the University.
-A maximum of 30 quarter credits may be awarded for military courses earned through Armed Forces training schools (AFTS).
-No credit is awarded for Military Occupational Specialty (MOS) programs.
-Regionally accredited military schools are evaluated under the same guidelines as all other regionally accredited two- and four-year schools.
+A maximum of 30 quarter credits may be awarded for academic courses completed through Armed Forced training schools (AFTS).
+No credit is awarded for Military Occupational Safety (MOS) programs.

 First-year (elementary) or second-year (intermediate) world language credit is not granted either by examination or by course completion in a student's native language.
 "Native language" is defined as the language spoken in the student's home during the first six years of his or her life and in which he or she received instruction through the seventh grade.